-Guanella Pass Scenic Byway stretches 22 miles between Georgetown and Grant and takes about one hour to drive.
+Guanella Pass Scenic Byway stretches 22 miles between Georgetown and Grant and takes about one hour to drive, though much longer in the fall when leaf peepers are enjoying autumn colors are on full display.
 The road climbs through an evergreen forest and aspen stands before it tops out above treeline offering expansive views of the Rockies.
 It’s north end is only about one hour from Denver, thus it is easy to reach a variety of hikes from the metro area.

 Here are eight choices that rank from easy to difficult on AllTrails: